osg-htc/docs/docs/other/install-gwms-frontend.md

 ### Proxy Configuration

-There are 2 types of (or purposes for) proxies required for the VO Frontend: 1 the %GREEN%VO Frontend proxy%ENDCOLOR% (used to authenticate with the other glideinWMS services) 1 one or more glideinWMS %GREEN%pilot proxies%ENDCOLOR% (used/delegated to the factory services and submitted on the glideinWMS pilot jobs) The %GREEN%VO Frontend proxy%ENDCOLOR% and the %GREEN%pilot proxy%ENDCOLOR% can be the same.
-By default, the VO Frontend will run as user `frontend` (UID is machine dependent) so these proxies must be owned by the user `frontend`.

-#### Automatic proxy renewal

 GlideinWMS comes with the [gwms-renew-proxies service](#managing-glideinwms-services) that can automatically generate and renew the %GREEN%pilot proxies%ENDCOLOR% and %GREEN%VO Frontend proxy%ENDCOLOR%.
 To configure this service, modify `/etc/gwms-frontend/proxies.ini` using the following instructions: